annaskoulikari/learninggit/README.md

 I will provide a general example with additional notes, however if you get stuck or the general example does not apply in your case, then I recommend consulting the official hosting service documentation

-The three main steps to setting up SSH authentication are:
+The three main steps to setting up SSH access are:

 1. Create an SSH key pair on your computer
 2. Add the private SSH key to the SSH agent